LAHumphreys/ELf64-Linker/README.md

 Given the messy nature of dealing with "real" object files it has been necessary to expand the format definition from the book.
 Changes are listed here:

 Symbols:
 Some convention for empty symbol names is required. "__blank__" has been chosen

+The file header has an extra field, flags,  which tells the linker how to handle the file.
+Flags
+     2: Negative numbers are represented as a 2's compliment of a number
+     L: addresses are little endian
+     B: addresses are big endian

 The symbol definition has an extra flag: "scope" tacked on to the end:
      G: Global